 If you answered "Yes" to all of the above questions, then you may qualify to participate in Online Therapy.
-In order to qualify you will be required to take part in a telephone interview.
-To schedule your interview, please contact the Online Therapy Unit's Coordinator Marcie Nugent at 337-3331.
+In order to qualify you will be required to take part in an online screening.
+Visit our website at www.onlinetherapyuser.ca or contact the Online Therapy Unit at 306-337-3331.